 What are anxiety disorders?

-Anxiety is a normal reaction to stress.
-Sometimes it can be positive, for example, if it helps you deal with a tense situation in the office, study harder for an exam, handle a new situation, or stay focused on an important task.
-In general, it helps people cope.
-But when anxiety becomes excessive, doesn’t fit the situation, or lasts a long time, it can get in the way of your everyday activities and may interfere with how you get along with others.
+Feeling anxious is a normal reaction to stress, and everyone feels anxious from time to time.
+Sometimes anxiety can even be positive — when it helps motivate you to address a tense situation at work, study harder for an exam, prepare for a new situation, or stay focused on an important task.
+In general, anxiety helps people cope and doesn't last for very long.
+But when anxiety becomes excessive, is not appropriate for the situation, or lasts a long time, it can get in the way of your everyday activities and may interfere with how you get along with others.

 There are several types of anxiety disorders with a variety of symptoms.
-Some people have repeated short term episodes of intense fear, while others have exaggerated worry and tension most of the time or in everyday social situations.
-Sometimes, the anxiety comes with physical symptoms like heart pounding, trouble breathing, trembling, sweating, or being easily startled.
-Other times, anxiety disorders can include ongoing, unwanted thoughts, or repetitive behaviors.
+Some people have repeated short-term episodes of intense fear called panic attacks, while others have exaggerated worry, tension, and fear most of the time or in everyday social situations.
+Sometimes, this anxiety can cause physical symptoms like a pounding heart, trouble breathing, trembling, sweating, or being easily startled.
+Other times, anxiety disorders can include ongoing, intrusive, and unwanted thoughts or changes in behavior.

-Common anxiety disorders include panic disorder, social phobia, generalized anxiety disorder, obsessive-compulsive disorder, and posttraumatic stress disorder (PTSD).
-No matter which type of condition you may have, it is important to know that most people with anxiety disorders can be helped with professional care.
+Common anxiety disorders include panic disorder, social phobia, generalized anxiety disorder, and obsessive-compulsive disorder.
+No matter the condition you may have, it is important to know that most people who have an anxiety disorder can improve their symptoms through connecting with professional care.

 What are the signs of anxiety disorders?